Elle199/FPS-Looter/README.md

 # FPS-Looter
 This is a Destiny like shooter that is primarily aimed to improve my programming skills.

-The end product will hopefully the following content:
+The end product will hopefully have the following content:
 * Multiple Weapons
 * Weapon Swapping
 * Health bar UI